 Get up close and personal with nature with one of the national park’s free ranger-led programs.
 These programs offer guests a great opportunity to learn more about the park and its wildlife.

-With over fifty lakes and streams and eleven species of fish, there are many picturesque spots for fishing.
+With over 50 lakes and streams and 11 species of fish, there are many picturesque spots for fishing.
 Just make sure you have a Colorado fishing license!

 If you are someone who loves the night sky, Trail Ridge Road is one of the best places in the world to stargaze because it climbs to an elevation of 12,183 feet.

-There are plenty of opportunities to explore the great Rocky Mountain National Park—you just need a little imagination and an open mind.
-Keep reading to learn a few tips about navigating the Rocky Mountain!
+There are plenty of opportunities to explore the great Rocky Mountain National Park — you just need a little imagination and an open mind.
+Keep reading to learn a few tips about navigating the Rocky Mountains!

 Photo Credit: Instagram User @the_ansh_desai